Battle of Zealand Point: Battle

 Throughout the morning of 23 March the squadron's boats transported prisoners, and the ships' companies knotted, spliced, and ran new rigging.
 At noon, orders were sent to set fire to Prinds Christian Frederick as soon as all the wounded had been removed.
 The fire was set between 7:30 and 8:00pm and Prinds Christian Frederik blew up shortly before 9:00 pm.

+Aftermath

 Stately had four men killed, and 31 officers and men wounded.
 Nassau lost one man killed, 17 officers and men wounded, and one man missing.
 Prins Christian Frederik lost 55 men killed and 88 men wounded.
 In 1847 the Admiralty awarded the Naval General Service Medal with clasps "Stately 22 March 1808" and "Nassau 22 March 1808" to any still surviving crew members of those vessels that chose to claim them.

-Consequences and commemoration

 Prins Christian Frederik was the last of the Danish ships of the line during the Napoleonic Wars.